pingzing/pingzing.github.io/content/saner-command-line-part-2.md

 Slug: saner-command-line-2
 Authors: Neil McAlister
 Summary: Turbocharging the Windows Command Line, Pt.
 2

-(header image here)
+cover_image: header-image.png

+---

+* [Part 1]({filename}/saner-command-line-part-1.md) - In which we introduce PowerShell, encourage Windows 10 upgrades, and adopt Chocolatey.
+* Part 2 - You are here
+* [Part 3]({filename}/saner-command-line-part-3.md) - In which we move to native SSH, update to `pwsh` and learn about the magic that is WSL.

+---

-In case you missed it, make sure to check out [Part 1]() of this series first--it'll introduce you to some improvements to the basic Windows command line experience that we'll be building on in this post.
+In case you missed it, make sure to check out [Part 1]({filename}/saner-command-line-part-1.md) of this series first--it'll introduce you to some improvements to the basic Windows command line experience that we'll be building on in this post.

 Today, I'm going to be introducing some resources that'll allow us to improve our Git experience, and some utilities that'll allow us to completely overhaul the console experience altogether.